utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/chaining-requests-with-data.md

 ## Passing an entire response between blocks

-When your flow gets data from an API request or the **Start** block, you can pass that data to other blocks.
-This example gets response data using an API request in a **Send Request** block, then takes specific data from the response and passes it to an **Evaluate** block and then to a **Log** block.
+When your flow gets data from either an API request or the **Start** block, you can pass that data to other blocks so they can process it.
+The example below gets response data using an API request in a **Send Request** block, then passes the entire response to a **Log** block.

 1. [Create a collection](/docs/getting-started/creating-the-first-collection/) named Random User Collection and add a GET request with this URL: `https://randomuser.me/api/`.